ankit-vaghela30/ankit-vaghela30.github.io/_posts/2018-01-21-naivebayes.md

 prob_denom = {k:(v+vocabulary_size) for k,v in counts.items()}
 prob_denom = self.ctx.broadcast(prob_denom)
 ```
-Now, we create log likelyhood probability RDD which will give likelyhood probability of a word or in our context feature given a label.
+Now, we create $$log$$ likelyhood probability RDD which will give likelyhood probability of a word or in our context feature given a label.

 ```python
 def calculate_likelyhood_probability(by_label):